History of Ocean Science, Technology and Medicine

 Penelope Hardy

-Penelope K. Hardy is a historian of science, technology, and medicine and an assistant professor at the University of Wisconsin-La Crosse.
+Penelope K. Hardy is a historian of science, technology, and medicine and an associate professor at the University of Wisconsin-La Crosse.
 She studies the historical intersection of technology and the ocean sciences.
 Her current book project examines a series of nineteenth- and twentieth-century ocean-going research vessels and the cultures and practices surrounding their use.
-She is also editing a four-volume primary source collection, tenatively titled Knowing the Oceans, 1790-1914: A Global Documentary History, for Routledge Historical Resources.
+She is a vice president of the International Commission of the History of Oceanography and helped to found H-Oceans.

 Daniella McCahey